 Safety and Security

 Indiscriminate violence and looting followed the March 2013 overthrow of the Government of the CAR, and the newly elected transitional government has been unable to provide for security in the capital Bangui or elsewhere in the CAR.
 Armed clashes between Christian and Muslim militias frequently result in bloodshed.
 In the absence of basic law and order, criminality has sharply risen.
-African, French, and European Union peacekeepers are present in CAR, but are unable to assure the security of foreign travelers within the country.
-Increased gunfire in the capital has led to several casualties by stray bullets, and easily accessible hand grenades have been used indiscriminately on civilians.
+United Nations, French, and European Union peacekeepers are present in CAR, the capital has led to several casualties by stray bullets, and easily accessible hand grenades have been used indiscriminately on civilians.

 Spontaneous demonstrations take place in the CAR from time to time in response to world events or local developments.
 We remind you that even demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence.
 You are therefore urged to avoid the areas of demonstrations if possible, and to exercise caution within the vicinity of any demonstrations.
 You should stay current with media coverage of local events and be aware of your surroundings at all times.
 Armed rebel groups, bandits, and poachers present real dangers, and the Central African government is unable to guarantee the safety of visitors in most parts of the country.

 There have been repeated attacks on Central African and expatriate travelers throughout the CAR over the last 10 years.
 Armed militias have targeted Westerners for attack, along with individuals who are known to work for foreign missions and international organizations.
 The continued presence of the Lord’s Resistance Army in eastern CAR poses a safety and security threat.
 Bandits, militias, and armed group activity throughout the country also threaten the security of residents and travelers.
 Travel in the interior is strongly discouraged.